fluid-cloudnative/fluid/docs/en/samples/fuse_affinity.md

 EOF
 ```

-In this configuration file fragment, use `spec.fuse.nodeSelector` to set AlluxioRuntime to the node just marked with `select-node=true`
+In this configuration snippet, use `spec.fuse.nodeSelector` to set AlluxioRuntime to the node just marked with `select-node=true`

 **Create `AlluxioRuntime` object **